Huskyeder/stackato-doc/admin/server/logging.rst

   * once every 5 seconds for 1 to 2 minutes
   * once every 30 seconds for 5 minutes
   * once every 1 minute for 10 minutes
-  * once every 5 minutes until connect or destroyed
+  * once every 5 minutes until connected or destroyed

   This ensures that once connectivity is restored, the drains will re-establish their connections within (at most) 5 minutes.